Ficool

 Kailus blushes, averting his eyes from her.
 "Hello, I'm your… new roommate.
 You must be Akiro?"

 "Yeah, that's my name," Akiro gets up from the couch, facing her back toward him.
 "I can tell you're a soft, innocent boy from that cute voice of yours.
-Why did they let a innocent boy into a girls' dorm, especially a Kitsuné~?
+Why did they let a innocent boy into a girls' dorm, especially in a Kitsuné dorm~?
 Is it population increase or something?
 If so, you're quite lucky—a powerhouse Kitsuné and an ancient fairy.
 You're collecting a harem of beautiful, strong monster girls, and I'll be glad to be the number one in it."

 Kailus lies speechless at her words. '…w-what…'

-She stretches before turning toward him, "Now, let's take a look at y—", her eyes widening.
-"OH MY GOSH, A charged Genesis Angel!"
+She stretches before turning toward him, "Now, let's take a look at y—"

 'Why does everyone say that?
 With how many in my family tree, we should be considered regular rather than some exotic species—except for the charged part.
 I mean, we are a native and a minority in our own continent, but that's beside the point.'